 Step 1: Deciding what you want your employer brand to deliver

-Start with asking what do you want to get out from your employer branding initiative.
+Start with asking what do you want to get out of your employer branding initiative.

 The trick is to match your goals with your initiatives.